Skip to main content

 tip

-Using the input mapping, you can map the physical inputs (GPIOs) to the OPHION inputs.
+Input mapping allows you to connect physical inputs (GPIOs) to OPHION inputs.

-All of these settings are located in the directory /io in the controller.
-OPHION considers at most two analog inputs (level_INPUT and level2_INPUT) and two digital inputs (IN1_INPUT and IN2_INPUT).
-The user maps these inputs to real physical inputs or receives the values in the Ophion controll CAN message.
+All settings are located in the /io directory of the controller.
+OPHION processes up to two analog inputs (level_INPUT and level2_INPUT) and two digital inputs (IN1_INPUT and IN2_INPUT).
+These inputs can be mapped to physical inputs or receive values through the Ophion control CAN message.

 Parameters